Sort by

 -

-, Mechanical Engineering, or a closely related field.
-Strong knowledge of fluid mechanics, CFD, turbulence modelling, and structural mechanics.
-Understanding of the numerical methods behind CFD and turbulence
+outside of Sweden, for example a 4-year bachelor's degree is accepted.
+Strong knowledge of hydrodynamics, CFD, turbulence modelling, and structural mechanics.
+Understanding of the numerical methods behind

 -